SFML/SFML-Website/pages/tutorials/3.0/system/stream.md

 ## Common mistakes

-Some resource classes are not loaded completely after `loadFromStream` has been called.
+Some resource classes are not loaded completely after `openFromStream` has been called.
 Instead, they continue to read from their data source as long as they are used.
 This is the case for [`sf::Music`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Music.php "sf::Music documentation"), which streams audio samples as they are played, and for [`sf::Font`](https://www.sfml-dev.org/documentation/3.0.0/classsf_1_1Font.php "sf::Font documentation"), which loads glyphs on the fly depending on the text that is displayed.